eco619/ai-document-library/docs/platform-implementation-and-execution-record.md

-# AI Document Library
+# Continuous Intelligence Platform

 ## Platform Implementation and Execution Record

 ### 1. Purpose

-The Platform Implementation and Execution phase represents the transition of the AI Document Library from a collection of independently developed and validated components into a coordinated autonomous platform.
+The Platform Implementation and Execution phase represents the transition of the Continuous Intelligence Platform (CIP) from a collection of independently developed and validated components into a coordinated autonomous platform.

 This phase is not simply a record of software debugging.